BeckSM64/benja-bot/README.md

 # benja-bot
-A bot to periodically post a link to a random Benjabola video
+A Discord bot to periodically post a link to a random Benjabola video